ScepterSW/Scepter-Wiki/en/ScepterGUITool/FunctionIntroduction.md

 ![SoftwareTriggerMode](../../zh-cn/ScepterGUITool/FunctionIntroduction-asserts/49.png)

-After the soft trigger mode is enabled, click the Trigger button to trigger the device plot.
+After the soft trigger mode is enabled, click the Trigger button to trigger the device plot.The more frames there are, the better frame's quality after algorithm merging, FrameCountToMerge in range [1,10].

 ### 3.4.3 Depth Image Configuration